reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ...
 GET https://reqres.in/api/users/10->HTTP/1.1 200 OK
 ```
-It will send the requests in order of user id list.
-However, the request may complete in any order.
+It will send the requests in the order if the IDs in the list.
+However, the requests may complete in any order.
 So our implementation should be agnostic to the order of request completion.

-Now Let's verify the implementation using unit test:
+Now let's verify the implementation using a unit test:
 ```java
 class UserAsyncHttpRequestHelperTests extends BaseAsyncExampleTests {